fyngyrz/soyacro/README.md

 public domain release by authors, you should get to work fixing that right away.

-The top of the Python files contains information about development and so forth if you'd like to peruse that.
+The top of the Python files present information about development and so forth if you'd like to peruse that.
 Otherwise, don't worry about it, and have fun.